fredbabe/reviung_ish/README.md

 I start of soldering one side of each pad of the diodes pad as well the hotswap pads.

-Afterwards i solder the diodes on first, you could take inspiration of the Lily58 build guide: https://github.com/kata0510/Lily58/blob/master/Pro/Doc/buildguide_en.md.
-Remember to solder the diodes in the correct oriantation (SHOW PICTURE).
+Afterwards i solder the diodes on first, you could take inspiration of the Lily58 build guide.
+Remember to solder the diodes in the correct oriantation as the arrow shows.
+See picture below:

 When the diodes is soldered on, i would start on the micro controller. <strong>Solder the pro micro face down (Components towards the pcb)!.</strong> Afterwards solder the reset button.
 Then i would install the firmware and test with a tweezer that everything works.
 When all good, the solder the hotswaps on and wolla, your done :))